Welcome back to the world of window functions.

 Setting the Scene

-This post is picking up where we left off in part one, where we used window functions to answer questions from a sales manager who is setting targets for the year.
+This post is picking up where we left off in part one, where we used window functions to answer questions from a Sales Manager who is setting targets for the year.

 In the last post we covered aggregate window functions and how to use RANK().
 In this post, we’ll be exploring how to use NTILE(), then exploring how we can use value window functions to answer questions using sales data.